All Episodes

 The election results came in two years ago, this election day.

-Because they were wrong so often.
+There's no point because they are wrong so often.

 Well, they're needed in mass now.